selinaerhabor/memory-game/README.md

 game can be accessed [here].

 ## 1. User Experience Design (UX)

-The suggested age range for this application is 8 years and up and may be of particular interest to people who are interested in playing memory games or have previously played Hasbro’s Simon game or similar.
+The aim of MiMiC the memory game is to provide users with a creative and reasonably, challenging memory game to captivate and inspire players through it's unique interface and well responsive application.
+The suggested age range for this application is 8 years and up which has also been inspired from the target audience of Simon game.
+This memory game is likely to be of particular interest to people who are interested in playing memory games or have previously played Hasbro’s Simon game or similar.

 Main Requirements for the Memory Game:
 * Must be single-player.